Disaster Recovery

 The Last Snapshot could identify a snapshot that completed after the initial failover to target, not the snapshot used to create File System C.

-• On File System C, you can find the last snapshot with a name like replication-snapshot-<replication_number>-<creation_time_UTC> but a type of User.
+• On File System C, you can find the last snapshot with a name such as replication-snapshot-<replication_number>-<creation_time_UTC> but a type of User.
 When you cloned the replication snapshot to create the file system, the snapshot type changed from Replication to User.

 1. If you're using a clone of the original source file system for failback, on the source file system (File System A), clone the snapshot identified in the previous step to create a new file system (File System D).